 To indicate agreement of the details on the cheque with the counterfoil and the invoice or similar documentation, the signatories shall also initial the cheque counterfoil and invoice.

-{Cheques or orders for payment shall not normally be presented for signature other than at, or immediately before or after a council {or committee} meeting}.
-Any signatures obtained away from council meetings shall be reported to the council {or Finance Committee} at the next convenient meeting.
+Cheques or orders for payment shall not normally be presented for signature other than at, or immediately before or after a council meeting}.
+Any signatures obtained away from council meetings shall be reported to the council at the next convenient meeting.

 Payment cards

-Any Debit Card issued for use will be specifically restricted to [the Clerk and the RFO] and will also be restricted to a single transaction maximum value of [£500] unless authorised by council or finance committee in writing before any order is placed.

-A pre-paid debit card may be issued to employees with varying limits.
-These limits will be set by [the council].
-Transactions and purchases made will be reported to [the council] and authority for topping-up shall be at the discretion of [the council].

-Any corporate credit card or trade card account opened by the council will be specifically restricted to use by the Clerk {and RFO} {specify other officers} and any balance shall be paid in full each month.
+The Council does not have use of a Debit Card

-Personal credit or debit cards of members or staff shall not be used {under any circumstances.} OR {except for expenses of up to [£250] including VAT, incurred in accordance with council policy.}
+Personal credit or debit cards of members or staff shall not be used {under any circumstances

 Petty Cash

-{The council will not maintain any form of cash float.
+The council will not maintain any form of cash float.
 All cash received must be banked intact.
-Any payments made in cash by the Clerk [or RFO] (for example for postage or minor stationery items) shall be refunded on a regular basis, at least quarterly.} OR {The RFO shall maintain a petty cash [float/imprest account] of [£250] and may provide petty cash to officers for the purpose of defraying operational and other expenses.
+Any payments made in cash by the Clerk (for example for postage or minor stationery items) shall be refunded on a regular basis, at least quarterly.

-Vouchers for payments made from petty cash shall be kept, along with receipts to substantiate every payment.

-Cash income received must not be paid into the petty cash float but must be separately banked, as provided elsewhere in these regulations.

-Payments to maintain the petty cash float shall be shown separately on any schedule of payments presented for approval.}

 Payment of salaries and allowances

 As an employer, the council must make arrangements to comply with the statutory requirements of PAYE legislation.